-- 1. With the vehicle at a complete stop, set the parking brake. - 2.
-Put the gearshift in P (Park), turn off all accessories and start the engine. - 3.
-Run the engine until it reaches normal operating temperature. - 4.
+1. With the vehicle at a complete stop, set the parking brake.

+2. Put the gearshift in P (Park), turn off all accessories and start the engine.

+- 3. Run the engine until it reaches normal operating temperature. - 4.
 Allow the engine to idle for at least one minute. - 5.
 Turn the A/C on and allow the engine to idle for at least one minute. - 6.
-Release the parking brake.
-With your foot on the brake pedal and with the A/C on, put the vehicle in D (Drive) and allow the engine to idle for at least one minute. - 7.
 Drive the vehicle to complete the relearning process. - The vehicle may need to be driven 10 miles (16 km) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.